Continuous-time vertex reinforced jump processes on Galton-Watson trees: Proof of Theorem Proof of Theorem 1.1

-In \cite{DavisVolkov04}, Davis and Volkov prove that a VRJP(1) is recurrent when $b\leq 1.04$.
+In \cite{DavisVolkov04}, Davis and Volkov proved that a $\operatorname{VRJP}(1)$ is recurrent when $b\leq1.04$.
 In fact, their argument shows recurrence whenever $b\mu(c)<1$ by simply fine-tuning some parameters.
 We provide below a sketch of the proof and we refer the reader to \cite{DavisVolkov04} for further details.